-View Name Description pg_stat_activity One row per server process, showing process PID, database, user, and current query.
-The current query column is only available to superusers; for others it reads as NULL.
-(Note that because of the collector's reporting delay, current query will only be up-to-date for long-running queries.) pg_stat_database One row per database, showing number of active backends, total transactions committed and total rolled back in that database, total disk blocks read, and total number of buffer hits (ie, block read requests avoided by finding the block already in buffer cache). pg_stat_all_tables For each table in the current database, total numbers of sequential and index scans, total numbers of tuples returned by each type of scan, and totals of tuple insertions, updates, and deletes. pg_stat_sys_tables Same as pg_stat_all_tables, except that only system tables are shown. pg_stat_user_tables Same as pg_stat_all_tables, except that only user tables are shown. pg_stat_all_indexes For each index in the current database, the total number of index scans that have used that index, the number of index tuples read, and the number of successfully fetched heap tuples (this may be less when there are index entries pointing to expired heap tuples). pg_stat_sys_indexes Same as pg_stat_all_indexes, except that only indexes on system tables are shown. pg_stat_user_indexes Same as pg_stat_all_indexes, except that only indexes on user tables are shown. pg_statio_all_tables For each table in the current database, the total number of disk blocks read from that table, the number of buffer hits, the numbers of disk blocks read and buffer hits in all the indexes of that table, the numbers of disk blocks read and buffer hits from the table's auxiliary TOAST table (if any), and the numbers of disk blocks read and buffer hits for the TOAST table's index. pg_statio_sys_tables Same as pg_statio_all_tables, except that only system tables are shown. pg_statio_user_tables Same as pg_statio_all_tables, except that only user tables are shown.
+View Name Description pg_stat_activity One row per server process, showing process ID, database, user, and current query.
+The current query column is only available to superusers; for others it reads as null.
+(Note that because of the collector's reporting delay, current query will only be up-to-date for long-running queries.) pg_stat_database One row per database, showing number of active backends, total transactions committed and total rolled back in that database, total disk blocks read, and total number of buffer hits (i.e., block read requests avoided by finding the block already in buffer cache). pg_stat_all_tables For each table in the current database, total numbers of sequential and index scans, total numbers of tuples returned by each type of scan, and totals of tuple insertions, updates, and deletes. pg_stat_sys_tables Same as pg_stat_all_tables, except that only system tables are shown. pg_stat_user_tables Same as pg_stat_all_tables, except that only user tables are shown. pg_stat_all_indexes For each index in the current database, the total number of index scans that have used that index, the number of index tuples read, and the number of successfully fetched heap tuples.
+(This may be less when there are index entries pointing to expired heap tuples.) pg_stat_sys_indexes Same as pg_stat_all_indexes, except that only indexes on system tables are shown. pg_stat_user_indexes Same as pg_stat_all_indexes, except that only indexes on user tables are shown. pg_statio_all_tables For each table in the current database, the total number of disk blocks read from that table, the number of buffer hits, the numbers of disk blocks read and buffer hits in all the indexes of that table, the numbers of disk blocks read and buffer hits from the table's auxiliary TOAST table (if any), and the numbers of disk blocks read and buffer hits for the TOAST table's index. pg_statio_sys_tables Same as pg_statio_all_tables, except that only system tables are shown. pg_statio_user_tables Same as pg_statio_all_tables, except that only user tables are shown. pg_statio_all_indexes For each index in the current database, the numbers of disk blocks read and buffer hits in that index.